 If you have a service or comfort animal, check Amtrak’s service animal policy before booking to ensure your animal qualifies and learn how to book your trip correctly.

-Purchasing tickets for trips departing from Amtrak unstaffed stations.
+Purchasing tickets for trips departing from unstaffed Amtrak stations.

 Quik-Trak Ticket Machines